linz/postgresql-tableversion/doc/table_version.md

 - id {key's datatype}

 Because the function returns a generic set of records the schema type for the the returned record needs to be defined.
-This definition will be dependant on the key column's datatype.
+This definition will be dependent on the key column's datatype.

 **Exceptions**

 throws an exception if the source table:

-- either tables's key column is not a unique non-compostite integer, bigint, text, or varchar column
+- either tables's key column is not a unique non-composite integer, bigint, text, or varchar column
 - no common columns between tables were found